2022 San Francisco District Attorney recall election: Reactions and public sentiment

 Boudin repeatedly dismissed the recall attempt as being led by the Republican Party.
-As of February 2022, the political action committee (PAC) "Neighbors for a Better San Francisco" had contributed $1.8 million to the campaign, two-thirds of the recall campaign's total contributions.
+The political action committee (PAC) Neighbors for a Better San Francisco had contributed $4.7 million to the campaign, around 80% of the recall campaign's total contributions.
 William Oberndorf, the top donor to the Neighbors PAC in 2021, had contributed more than $900,000 to the PAC.
 Oberndorf also donated $1.5 million to a Republican Party PAC in 2020.

 Despite Boudin's claims, the recall campaign was publicly led by Democrats.
 83% of donors to the campaign were from Democratic-registered voters or no-party-preference voters, with over 80% of donations coming from local San Franciscans.
 A February 2022 poll commissioned by the recall campaign indicated that two-thirds of Democrats were in favor of the recall.
 Meanwhile, on February 24, 2022, the San Francisco Democratic County Central Committee voted by a margin of 20–2 to oppose the recall effort.
 The two committee members supporting the recall were Suzy Loftus and Nancy Tung; both were candidates in the 2019 district attorney election won by Boudin.

 A few Democratic Clubs of San Francisco (such as the Chinese American Democratic Club, the District 2 Democratic Club, the United Democratic Club, the Eastern Neighborhood Democratic Club, and the Edwin M. Lee Asian Pacific Democratic Club) were in favor of the recall.

 Asian and Asian-American activists and groups were among the leading forces in the pro-recall camp.

 In a May 2022 poll sponsored by the San Francisco Standard, 53% of San Franciscans strongly disapproved of Boudin's job performance, 18% somewhat disapproved, 22% somewhat approved and 8% strongly approved.
 Among all groups, Asian Americans were the most likely to vote in favor of the recall.
 The San Francisco Standard Voter Poll found that 67% of Asian American and Pacific Islander voters were in favor of the recall, compared with 52% of Hispanic voters, 51% of White voters, and 34% of Black voters.

 The San Francisco Chronicle investigated Boudin's office's prosecution data from 2020 to 2021 and found that his office's charging rates increased for homicide, rape, and narcotics, while it decreased for burglary, petty theft, and weapons cases.
 Boudin claimed that many cases brought to his office by San Francisco police lacked evidence to meet the standard required to prosecute some cases, leading to his office's lower charge rates.

 Local San Francisco news media endorsements were nearly unanimous in opposing the recall.
 The race was watched nationally as other DAs championing criminal justice reform faced similar challenges.